 Proper testing of mobile versions of the website allows you to identify the factors affecting its loading speed and time.
-Optimizing such factors as image size and encoding, js-script and css settings, hosting settings and content compression makes it possible to increase loading speed of the pages by several times.
+Optimizing such factors as image size and encoding, js-script and CSS settings, hosting settings, and content compression makes it possible to increase the loading speed of the pages by several times.

 It is important to keep in mind that there is a huge difference between testing in browsers on real mobile devices and in their emulation.
 Emulators let you perform testing much faster, but the compatibility issues with specific devices cannot always be detected.
 Emulators only assume (quite accurately, though) how a particular browser works on a particular device but omit all the errors related to the specific behavior and interactions of a real browser on a real device.
 Therefore, if you require a guarantee that all possible bugs will be found, you need manual testing on real devices.